Kelly's Four Plustm Granola starts with four healthy ingredients:

 Non-GMO Expeller Pressed Canola Oil

-Cooking oils generally have a combination of saturated and unsaturated fats.
-The unsaturated fats are the good ones.
-Canola oil is considered to be one of the healthiest cooking oils because it is so high in the good fats and low in the saturated fats.
+Canola was cultivated on the prairies of Canada using traditional breeding methods to produce a vegetable oil low in saturated fats but also high in the healthier unsaturated fats.
 Specifically, canola oil is higher in the omega-3 fatty acid alpha-linolenic acid (ALA) than any other commonly used cooking oil.
 ALA is a type of fat that your body needs but can’t produce.
-If you eat healthy fats instead of the saturated ones – and don’t go overboard on the calories - studies show that you might see benefits in the form of lower blood pressure and cholesterol.*
+Canola is in the same cruciferous plant family (Brassicaceae) as healthy vegetables such as Brussels sprouts, cabbage, cauliflower, kale, broccoli, and turnip.
+If you eat healthy fats instead of the saturated ones – and don’t go overboard on the calories - studies show that you might see benefits in the form of lower blood pressure and a better cholesterol profile.*